-A preconstruction survey will be undertaken prior to the start of works.
-However, in unlikely event that a potential burrow is discovered during works (in the absence of an ecologist), all works likely to cause damage or destruction to a burrow (vegetation clearance, excavation, movement of machinery etc) should halt (when safe to do so) and the Ecologist must be contacted immediately (Appendix D).
+A preconstruction survey will be undertaken by a suitably qualified ecologist prior to the start of works.
+However, in unlikely event that a potential burrow is discovered during works (in the absence of an ecologist), all works likely to cause damage or destruction to a burrow (vegetation clearance, excavation, movement of machinery etc) should halt (when safe to do so) and the suitably qualified ecologist must be contacted immediately (Appendix D).

-4.2.10 Non-native invasive plant species
+4.2.13 Non-native invasive plant species